Friday, 31 July 2020

 It has been really interesting to watch Ullapool wake up from the lockdown.
 We must have been almost the first incomers to arrive and at first the streets were very quiet.
 Then we noticed more people arriving in cars and strolling around the streets, and since the campsite opened on about the 15th July, there are now quite a lot of camper vans in there.
 With the pubs and restaurants and shops open, there is a much livelier atmosphere in the village, which must be a relief for the local tourist industry, although they have already lost half of their summer season.

-Scotland introduced the wearing of masks in shops a couple of weeks ago, and England has just recently followed suit.
+Scotland introduced the mandatory wearing of masks in shops a couple of weeks ago on 10th July as the two metre distancing rule was eased.
+England has just recently followed suit.
 All shops are now open, with social distancing and masks to be worn.
-Restaurants have now reopened, first those with outside eating areas only, and then indoors, again with social distancing measures put in place.
+Restaurants have now reopened, first those with outside eating areas only, and then indoors, again with social distancing measures such as plastic screens put in place.
 Our first experience of this was a couple of days ago at the Route 7 Café in Aviemore.
 There were only about half of the tables being used, and they had implemented a one way system around the café.
+It's all very strange but at least we are moving forward.

-Then a big change was announced for the beginning of July in Scotland; travel restrictions would be lifted (previously we had been restricted to only five miles from home), and we would allowed to travel to self-catering accommodation and second homes.
+A big change was announced for the beginning of July in Scotland; travel restrictions would be lifted (previously we had been restricted to only five miles from home), and we would allowed to travel to self-catering accommodation and second homes.
 So we could go back to Ullapool for the first time since February!
 (Of course lockdown didn’t begin until 23rd March but we went to see Jamie in New Zealand in Feb / March and by the time we got home everything was beginning to shut down.)
-James and I rearranged the delivery of the beds for our cottage, filled up the fridge and freezer with supplies for the young people, and set off northwards on 3rd July.
+James and I rearranged the delivery of the beds for our cottage, filled up the fridge and freezer with supplies for the young people, filled the cupboard with cat food for Tom and Floof * and set off northwards on 3rd July.
 At last our Ullapool adventure was about to continue.